 Students who are fully funded by some external source (typically a scholarship program sponsored by the government of the student's home country) and who meet all other admission requirements, but lack only the TOEFL/IELTS score required for regular admission, may apply to be admitted conditionally, provided that the student's funding source will cover one year of English as a Second Language (ESL) study.
 After one year of ESL study, the student can apply for regular admission into the graduate program in Electrical and Computer Engineering providing that a TOEFL/IELTS score meeting admission requirements (79 TOEFL, 6.5 IELTS) has been obtained.
 Conditional admission is available only for the fall semester.
 During the time of ESL study, a conditionally admitted student may take only ESL courses; a conditionally admitted student may not take courses other than ESL courses, or engage in research activities, during the time of ESL study.
-To be considered for conditional admission, the student must include in their statement of purpose submitted with their application for admission a statement that they wish to be considered for conditional admission.
-Documentation of the source of funding indicating that the funding will cover a year of ESL study must also be submitted with the application materials.
+To be considered for conditional admission a statement that they wish to be considered for conditional admission a statement that they wish to be considered for conditional admission a statement that they wish to be considered for conditional admission a statement that they wish to be considered for conditional admission a statement that they wish to be considered for conditional admission a statement that they wish to be considered for conditional admission a statement that they wish to be considered for conditional admission a statement that they wish to be considered for conditional admission as the funding will cover a year of ESL study must also be submitted with the application materials.